grutt/udacity-c2-image-filter/README.md

 #### Postman Integration Tests
 Try writing a postman collection to test your endpoint.
 Be sure to cover:
 > POST requests with and without tokens
-> POST requests with valid and invalid paramaters
+> POST requests with valid and invalid parameter

 #### Refactor Data Models
 Try adding another column to your tables to save a separate key for your filtered image.
 Remember, you'll have to rename the file before adding it to S3!

 #### (ADVANCED) Refactor Data Models
-Try adding a second OpenCV filter script and add an addtional paramater to select which filter to use as a POST paramater
+Try adding a second OpenCV filter script and add an addtional parameter to select which filter to use as a POST parameter